Gissio/radpro/docs/users.md

 To live log data on a computer or download the datalogs, use the [GeigerLog](https://github.com/Gissio/geigerlog-radpro) data logging software.
 "CPM" data is the value displayed by Rad Pro's instantaneous rate.
 "CPS" data is the low-level counts per second value.
 "CPS" data should conform to a Poisson distribution; "CPM" not, as it is derived from an adaptive averaging window.

-During datalog download, no entries are written to the datalog.
+During datalog download, data is not logged.

 ## Dead time and dead-time compensation